Micheal Haley

 Micheal Haley (born March 30, 1986) is a Canadian former professional ice hockey forward.
 He played for the New York Islanders, New York Rangers, Florida Panthers, San Jose Sharks, and Ottawa Senators in the National Hockey League (NHL).
-Hayley's playing style is often described as an enforcer and infamously in a February 11, 2011, Islanders–Penguins game Hayley received 39 penalty minutes.
+Haley's playing style is often described as an enforcer and infamously in a February 11, 2011, Islanders–Penguins game Haley received 39 penalty minutes.

 In 2021, he joined the Sarnia Sting of the Ontario Hockey League as an assistant coach.

 Career

 Haley was signed as a free agent to a two-way contract by the New York Islanders on May 19, 2008.
 At the end of the 2009–10 season Haley made his NHL debut with the Islanders against the New Jersey Devils, recording his first career NHL fight against Rod Pelley, on April 10, 2010.
 His first NHL goal was on February 11, 2011, against Brent Johnson of the Pittsburgh Penguins.
 In the 2011–12 season Haley played in 14 games with the Islanders.

 Considered an enforcer, on July 1, 2012, Haley signed as a free agent to a two-year contract with Islanders rival, the New York Rangers.
 He was placed on waivers but went unclaimed in September 2012.
 He was assigned to the Rangers American Hockey League (AHL) affiliate, the Hartford Wolf Pack.
 In November 2013, Healey suffered a sports hernia that required surgery and missed over a month.
 He was named an alternate captain of the Wolf Pack in his second season with them.
 He played in nine games with the Rangers.

 After two seasons within the Rangers' organization, Haley signed a one-year, two-way free agent contract with the San Jose Sharks on July 10, 2014.
 In his third season in the Sharks organization in the 2016–17 season, Haley played his first full season in the NHL, recording a career best 2 goals, 10 assists and 12 points in 58 contests, while leading the Sharks in penalty minutes with 128.